harshkm/ClipBoard-For-MacOS/clipboard-app-for-mac/README.md

-# 🚀 Clipboard Manager Pro - Forever Running
+# 🚀 Forever Clipboard Pro - Forever Running

 A powerful, forever-running clipboard history manager for macOS that automatically starts on login and runs continuously in the background.
 Similar to CopyClip but with enhanced features, massive storage capacity, and automatic operation.